Yassir050/DrawFlow/README.md

 🚀 How to Run

-No backend or installation is required.
+No installation or backend is required.

-Simply open:

-index.html
+1. Download or clone the repository.

-in a modern web browser.
+2. Open index.html in a web browser.
+3. Start drawing.

+🎮 How to Use

+1. Select a color.
+2. Choose the brush size.
+3. Draw on the canvas.
+4. Use the eraser when needed.
+5. Undo or clear your work.
+6. Save your finished drawing.
+7. Enjoy the interactive sound feedback 🔊

+📱 Responsive Design

+The interface is designed to work across:

+* 📱 Mobile devices
+* 💻 Laptops
+* 🖥️ Desktop screens
+* 📟 Tablets

+🎯 Project Goals

+This project was created to practice:

+* DOM manipulation
+* JavaScript event handling
+* Canvas API
+* Mouse and touch interactions
+* Web Audio API
+* Responsive UI design
+* Browser-based application development
+* Building an interactive frontend project from scratch

-🧩 Future Improvements
+🔮 Future Improvements

-Possible future versions may include:
+Possible future improvements include:

-* More programming challenges
-* More difficulty levels
-* Better progression system
-* More advanced animations
-* Sound effects
-* Achievement system
-* Leaderboard
+* Multiple brush types
-* User profiles
+* Shape tools
-* Online database
+* Text tool
+* More advanced undo/redo history
-* Backend API
+* Layers
-* Authentication
+* More sound effects

-📌 Project Status

-Version: 1.0

-Status: Completed — Frontend Prototype
+* Export in different image formats
+* Improved mobile drawing controls

+📸 Preview

+Add a screenshot or GIF of the application here:

+Coming soon...

 👨‍💻 Author

 Yassir

-Built as part of a personal developer portfolio to practice frontend development, JavaScript logic, UI/UX, and interactive web experiences.
+Built as part of my journey to improve my web development and JavaScript skills.

+⸻

+⭐ If you like the project, consider giving the repository a star!